Anderson (footballer, born 1980): Return to Brazil

 In early 2011 he returned to Brazil with Esporte Clube Santo André.
 His stay would be short as he would move clubs again in the same season to América Mineiro.
 His time with América Mineiro would see him be used primarily as a substitute.
 In 2012, he would leave América Mineiro for Campeonato Brasileiro Série B side Paraná in a quest to play more first team football.

 International career

-Anderson's first and only cap for the Brazilian national team came on 27 April 2005 against Guatemala as he was called up by then Brazilian manager Carlos Alberto Parreira.
+Anderson's first and only cap for the Brazil national team came on 27 April 2005 against Guatemala as he was called up by then Brazilian manager Carlos Alberto Parreira.
 He scored one of Brazil's goals in their 3–0 victory.